metauni/metauni.github.io/posts/instructions/instructions-admin.md

-# Instructions for speakers and admins
+# Instructions for speakers

+These instructions aim to be a detailed guide to giving a successful talk in metauni.
 First you should follow the [normal instructions](instructions) to install and setup Roblox and spatial voice.

-## Speakers

-Thanks for giving a talk!
-These instructions aim to be a detailed guide to giving a successful talk in metauni.

-### Hardware
+## Hardware

 If you are giving a board talk we recommend running Roblox on an iPad with Pencil (or equivalent tablet and stylus) with any of the following audio-visual setups: